 Benefits of machine learning and analytics in utilities’ risk management

 Because it combines a massive capacity for reviewing data and the ability to learn continuously from outcomes, machine learning is ideally suited for utilities looking to upscale their risk management practices in a cost-effective way.
 Utilities that are adding analytics and machine learning to their operations in various use cases are realizing an array of benefits.

 Machine learning enables utilities to quickly identify and address potential safety hazards before they can cause damage or place communities at risk.

 Thanks to machine learning, utility companies can easily assemble the data they need to respond to compliance reporting requirements and ensure continued alignment with regulatory guidelines.

 Improved cost management

-Utilities can leverage machine learning to save hundreds of hours on manual inspections, maintenance reports, and other tasks traditionally done by human employees.
+Utilities can leverage data analytics and machine learning to save hundreds of hours on manual inspections, maintenance reports, and other tasks traditionally done by human employees.